 - Individual men, women and children have rights.
 You cannot grant them or enforce them.
 All you can do is acknowledge them and respect them.
-The demonstration of the recognition of rights is by dealing with al men by reasoned argument, through persuasion and negotiation.
+The demonstration of the recognition of rights is by dealing with all men and women by reasoned argument, through persuasion and negotiation.

 Why you need to know about rights

 You need knowledge of individual rights because they must be proactively claimed, defended, and even fought for.
 You must be able to reason and explain why a free society is necessary and why it rests upon the concept of rights.
 If we cannot do that, if we have no argument for a free society, no reason why men should be free, then we will lose our freedom and consequently, we will lose everything we value.
 With reason we can win the war of ideas.

 This is why ‘Rights’ are an essential topic of study on the curriculum of life.
 It is also why they are conspicuously absent from the mainstream narrative or the curriculum of what is disingenuously referred to as a modern ‘education’.

 Morality is a science and our need for it is provable.
 Similarly, the moral concept of individual rights is rationally provable and we must be able to defend it.
 Be the change you want to see.
 Understand rights, be able to prove their necessity.
 Take a stand and defend your freedom.